 Plot Summary: Business Proposal

-Our next business K-drama is also one of the best and most popular business Korean dramas.
+"Business Proposal is one of the best and most popular business Korean dramas.
 Based on the webtoon of the same title, "Business Proposal" is a wholesome rom-com that stars Ahn Hyo-seop and Kim Se-jeong.

-The two lead characters agree to go on a blind date; Tae-moo at his grandfather's behest to find a suitable woman to marry so he no longer needs to go on dates, and Ha-ri at her friend's request to fill in for her and scare off her date.
+The two lead characters agree to go on a blind date; Tae-moo at his grandfather's behest to find a suitable woman to marry, and Ha-ri at her friend's request to fill in for her and scare off her date.
 What follows is a hilarious series of events with plenty of swoon-worthy moments.

 Business Lessons from Business Proposal

-All work and no play makes you wealthy but single, causing concerned family members to meddle in your life and set you up on a blind date.
-So don’t work so hard that you forget about the things that truly matter!
+All work and no play makes you wealthy but lonely, causing concerned family members to meddle and set you up on a blind date.
+Don’t work so hard that you forget about the things that truly matter!

 📺 Hometown Cha-Cha-Cha